Immortal215/The-Drawing-Board-Swift/README.md

 > ⚠️ *Built and optimized primarily for iPad Gen 10 but does work on Mac's well enough*

 > [!NOTE]
-> This is the second github as the first with over 250 commits was corrupted
+> This is the third github as the first with over 250 commits and second with 200 were corrupted twice.
 >
 ## 🚀 Installation